 How To Rig Senkos On Jigheads And Shaky Heads

 Aside from sliding the worm up the body of the jig onto the bait keeper, there is not much else you need to do besides this.
 Slide it on your favorite jig head and let her fly.
 A very popular way of doing this is to get the ones with the screw-lock instead of the bait collar.
 Softer plastic always rips easier no matter what you do.
 If you screw it on instead, your lure will last so much longer and you can often get much fish off of the same one before you have to replace it.
 There have been many times when others have been out on a trip and used the exact same lure all day with no signs of it ripping.
 Your success may vary depending on what jighead you decide to use.
+Using shaky heads is also a good method almost anywhere you would throw crankbaits for largemouth.

 4. Drop Shot Rigged – For Very Clear Water Fishing